warlof/docs/docs/installation/docker_installation.md

 docker-compose up -d
 ```

 Yep.
-Thats all you need to do :)
+That's all you need to do :)

+### Securing traffic

+It's a best practice to hide your container behind a proxy.
+It's also mandatory if you want to use https to secure your flow.
+At this stage, [Traefik] is the best and has been specifically built for container environments.

+**TODO: updating docker compose script to include traefik as default proxy and maybe work on a small wizard.**

 ### Monitoring the Stack